druide/citare-scriptum/README.md

 From now on, if you call `citare` without any arguments, it will use your pre-defined configuration.

 ## Difference from groc
-Citare is a fork of another documentation project [groc](https://github.com/nevir/groc) written by [Ian MacLeod](https://github.com/nevir).
+Citare is a fork of documentation project [groc](https://github.com/nevir/groc) written by [Ian MacLeod](https://github.com/nevir).
 It is backward-compatable with groc (have the same options and understands `.groc.json`) and have the following changes: